RajeshKumar1490/py-context-logger/README.md

 - Decorators to easily integrate the logger into functions and classes.
 - Add requestId by default to track the request if not provided.
 - Provides flexibility to configure logger name, log level, log format at the time of ContextLogger initialization.
+- Method to get a log property value at any point of the request to pass across services.

 ## Installation